sozialhelden/ietf-language-tags/README.md

   },
 });

-// fetches a response over the network, or re-uses a cached response if available const url = 'https://jsonplaceholder.typicode.com/todos/1';
+// either fetches a response over the network,
+// or returns a cached promise with the same URL (if available) const url = 'https://jsonplaceholder.typicode.com/todos/1';
 fetchCache
   .fetch(url, fetchOptions)